bigtime007/egen-capstone-project/part_1_steps.md

 **First**

-`gcloud container clusters create capstone-micro-servce --num-nodes 1 --scopes pubsub,gke-default`
+`gcloud container clusters create capstone-micro-service --num-nodes 1 --scopes pubsub,gke-default`

-Your should see: *`Creating cluster capstone-micro-servce in us-central1-f...
+Your should see: *`Creating cluster capstone-micro-service in us-central1-f...
 Cluster is being configured...⠏`*

 Once the cluster is created verfy the following: